singlestore-labs/singlestoredb-dev-image/README.md

 > **Note**
 > For more information on how to use the Data API please [visit the documentation.][data-api]

+## How to use WebAssembly (Wasm) backed functions?

+The Code Engine feature in SingleStoreDB supports creating functions (UDFs and TVFs) using code compiled to WebAssembly (Wasm).
+This feature supports any language that can compile to the Wasm core specification, which allows you to create UDFs in a language of your choice using existing code libraries and run them in a sandboxed environment for enhanced security.
+It uses a linear memory model and provides hard memory protection boundaries.

+This Docker image has Wasm functions enabled by default.
+You can learn how to compile and load Wasm UDFs and UDAs into SingleStoreDB [on our docs][wasm].

 ## How to use Docker volumes for persistent storage?